Schroder Sustainable Global Core Fund

 Our investment process can be summarised in three stages:

-Currency exposure is typically unhedged however currency derivatives may be used with equity index futures in managing cash flows or to manage active currency positions relative to the benchmark for risk management purposes.
+Currency exposure is typically unhedged however currency derivatives may be used with equity index futures in managing cash flows or to manage active currency positions relative global equity indices for risk management purposes.